Last updated: November 17th, 2020

-To forward a particular message from your inbox, go to the Inbox Settings and in the Manual Forward tab enter the email address where you wish to send your message, and press Add Email:
+To forward a particular message from your inbox, go to the Inbox Settings.
+In the Manual Forward tab, enter the email address where you wish to send your message, and press Add Email:

-After that the selected email recipient will get a request to confirm receiving your forwarded messages.
+After that, the selected email recipient will get a request to confirm receipt of your forwarded messages.
 If agreed, this email address will appear in the “Manual Forwarded Emails” list.

-Now you can choose any email from your inbox and forward it to the confirmed email address by pressing Forward email icon in the message menu:
+Now you can choose any email from your inbox and forward it to the confirmed email address by clicking the Forward email icon in the message menu.

-To improve your user experience and expand collaboration options, Mailtrap allows you to forward all caught messages to the real email addresses and domains automatically.
-In the Auto Forward tab you can create a list of rules for automatic forwarding.
+To improve your user experience and expand collaboration options, Mailtrap allows you to automatically forward all caught messages to the real email addresses and domains.
+In the Auto Forward tab, you can create a list of rules for automatic forwarding.
 Select “Email” or “Domain”, enter an email address or domain value, then click on the Add Rule button.
-Once those emails and/or domains are verified, all messages trapped into this inbox will be automatically forwarded according to the specified rules.
+Once those emails and/or domains are verified, all messages held in this inbox will be automatically forwarded according to the specified rules.

-Tip: The number of forwarding rules you can create for one inbox depends on the billing plan you currently use.
+Tip: The number of emails you can forward depends on your current billing plan.

-Moreover, your inbox has an email address where you can send messages.
+Your inbox also has an email address where you can send messages.
 It can be enabled in the Email Address tab:

 You can also access Mailtrap’s functionality by using its API.
-Go to your account menu on the Home page, and select API from the drop-down list:
+Go to your account menu on the Home page, and select API.

 There you will get your API token, link to API Docs and will be able to specify a list of domains, which will have access to API by CORS.